openstack/barbican-specs/specs/liberty/audit-cadf-events.rst

 https://github.com/openstack/pycadf/tree/master/etc/pycadf

 For asynchronous task processing workers, audit event is constructed using task related data.
-It can be be implemented as a decorator which can be added to each task common methods (handle_processing, handle_success and handle_error) or can be added on base task process method.
+It can be implemented as a decorator which can be added to each task common methods (handle_processing, handle_success and handle_error) or can be added on base task process method.
 This audit event is going to be published as notification to same queue which is used by audit middleware as well.